dgizdevans/datacamp/README.md

 # DataCamp Projects

-Some training projects performed on [the Datacamp](https://app.datacamp.com/learn) platform
+Some training projects performed on [the Datacamp](https://app.datacamp.com/learn) platform using Python and SQL

+## Projects using Python

 ### Generating Keywords for Google Ads
 https://github.com/dgizdevans/datacamp/tree/main/ads-keywords